-How much of a problem is “P” contamination?
+How much of a problem is meth contamination?

-If a house has been used to manufacture “P” then until the house has been properly decontaminated it is likely to be unsafe to live in.
+If a house has been used to manufacture meth then it is unlikely to be safe to live in until it has been properly decontaminated.
 Exposure to unsafe levels can cause a number of short- and long-term health issues.
 Some common symptoms include rashes, headaches, nausea, dizziness, fatigue and shortness of breath.

 Back to top